 How wide to cut quilt binding?

-I made my binding 2 ¼ in wide but I think a good width would be from 2 in to 2 ½ in.
+I made my binding 2 ¼ in wide but I think a good width would be from 2 inches to 2 ½ in.
 Of course, quilt binding can be wider but we are making quilt binding with a serger so don’t cut the binding strip wider than 2 1/2 in.

-I made my binding with the ends at 45 degree angles.
-If you have straight edges you need to cut it at a 45 degree angle.
+I made my binding with the ends at 45-degree angles.
+If you have straight edges you need to cut it at a 45-degree angle.
 Then fold the edge in ¼ in and press.
 Fold the binding strip in half lengthwise wrong sides together and press with an iron.

 Prepare a serger

 Use good quality serger threads.